 If a parent has sole custody, the noncustodial parent must pay their child support obligation the custodial parent.
 When parents have joint custody, their support obligations are based on earning power and the percentage of time the child spends with each child.
 No matter what type of custody arrangement you have, we will help you get a child support order that fits your financial needs.

 In California, family court judges determine child support payments by using a set of guidelines and formulas.
 Even with these guidelines, it is up to each parent to make the case about to why they may qualify for a deviation from the norm.
-Our team can help you create a compelling argument for your child support case and account for commonly overlooked financial obligations.
+Our child support attorneys at Ryan Family Law can help you create a compelling argument for your child support case and account for commonly overlooked financial obligations.

-A judge can use many factors when determining support payment totals, including the:
+A family court judge can use many factors when determining support payment totals, including the:

 - Child’s standard of living before divorce or separation

 - Needs of the child, including health insurance, education, day care and special needs

 - Income and needs of the custodial parent

 Outside of carefully-crafted appeals to the family court to consider your unique situation, the baseline California child support formula is called the “Guideline Calculation.”
 The Guideline Calculation takes into account the gross income of both parents, as well as certain deductions and credits.
 The formula considers a wide range of factors, including:

 - Each parent’s income, including wages, salaries, tips, commissions, and other forms of income